Sweden’s VAT, also known as moms, was first introduced in 1969 and administered by the Swedish Tax Administration (Skatteverket).

-Fundamental rules for Swedish consumption tax have been established in the Swedish VAT Act of 1994 (Mervärdesskattelagen) and were further given details in the Tax Procedural Act of 2011 (Skatteförfarandelagen).
+Sweden implemented its VAT, also known as moms, in 1969 through the Swedish Tax Administration (Skatteverket).
+The fundamental regulations for the country’s consumption tax were established in the Swedish VAT Act of 1994 (Mervärdesskattelagen) and further expounded upon in the Tax Procedural Act of 2011 (Skatteförfarandelagen).

 Everything you need to know about VAT registration, returns, Tax Representation (if applicable), and your legal duties in Sweden is conveniently located right here!